 Hinehākirirangi, who is credited with bringing kūmara here from Hawaiiki: “Started her own whare wānanga on kūmara and mahi maara.
 The OG food sovereignty badass.”

 “…peace activists like Tohu and Te Whiti, Rua Kenana, Whina Cooper.”

 Another from Te Arawa simply asked to see “more of our atua showcased for not just tourists, but for Māori to be given space to pay respects and to honour their existence in our wairua.”

-Despite what some apologists claim, statues don’t teach history, they claim it.
+Despite what some of our colonist statue apologists think, statues don’t teach history, they claim it.
 No one looks behind the story that’s been etched onto the plaque; they take it at face value.
 If any learning is done it’s of the blinkered kind – mere acceptance that these men are responsible for our nationhood; brave defenders against fanatics and barbarians.

 If someone murdered your family and destroyed your livelihood, where would you want the statue of them to go?

 This is a time of reckoning with our past – some monuments should absolutely come down, but mostly the existing ones need to be matched by the heroes and role models of iwi Māori (and even Pākehā ancestors who dedicated their lives to community instead of war) so that all of our history can be claimed.
-We may be part of the Commonwealth but in reality, Britain is a distant place with a distant monarch who remembers us fondly from time to time out of obligation (a fact that makes me ache in ancient places when I think about the mamae that has been suffered in her family’s name).
+We may be part of the Commonwealth but in reality, Britain is a distant place with a distant monarch whose only real connection to us is that she remembers us fondly from time to time out of obligation (a fact that makes me ache in ancient places when I think about the trauma that has been suffered in her family’s name).

 We’ve all been given an opportunity to reimagine ourselves, so we may as well do it out loud, in public, using the rich resources and knowledge of the first people of this land.
 We owe the Empire nothing, least of all our future.